pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 The Arduino receives a message sent by the Android Application or any terminal bluetooth application connect to the Arduino, and proceess this message by sending pulse to the servo attached to the capacitor.

-See on the Arduino sketch (ArduinoOneCapacitor.ino) the defined constants FINE_TUNE, NORMAL_TUNE, LARGE_TUNE, MIN_PULSE and MAX_PULSE.
+See on the Arduino sketch (ArduinoOneCapacitor.ino), the defined constants FINE_TUNE, NORMAL_TUNE, LARGE_TUNE, MIN_PULSE and MAX_PULSE.
 These constants define the pulse width modulation for the servo.
 You might need to change the values of these constants depending of your servo specification.

+#### Commands received by Arduino via Bluetooth and actions

 - '+' - Fine tune clockwise (short pulse width modulation)
 - '-' - Fine tune counter-clockwise (short pulse width modulation))